 Basically, gasoline emits less nasty air pollutants per mile driven (so we have cleaner city air) but more CO₂.
 (CO₂ is a kind of pollutant that causes climate change – AKA pollution that kills you later.)

-To drive the same mile, diesel emits less CO₂, but more toxic stuff you don’t want in your lungs (pollution that kills you now).
+To drive the same mile, diesel emits less CO₂, but more toxic stuff that you don’t want in your lungs (pollution that kills you now).

 The toxic stuff, more specifically: PM (fine particulate matter – tiny pieces of stuff that cause cancer) and NOₓ (nitrogen oxides, which damage our respiratory systems, and which Volkswagen lied to the world about for years.
 VW rigged vehicles’ test systems to make engines appear legal, while they actually released 40 times more NOₓ than allowed.
 Other companies also cheated, but none to the same degree.)